 My family loves to grill during the summer so I’m excited about this freezer-to-grill shish kabob recipe.
 Simply chop the meat and veggies, marinate them, and freeze them for later.
-Then, when you’re ready for dinner, throw them on the grill!
+Then, when you’re ready for dinner, throw them on the grill and you’ve got quick and easy shish kabobs!

 After prepping 28 slow cooker freezer meals with my mom I decided to freeze some meals for the grill too.
 I love the idea of having food for the grill waiting at our finger tips.
 No need to waste time chopping and marinating on busy weeknights.